-During 2009, the Commission staff will provide economic development-related data and business finance information upon request to local units of government, Federal and State agencies, local development organizations, businesses, and local citizens.
+During 2010, the Commission staff will provide economic development-related data and business finance information upon request to local units of government, Federal and State agencies, local development organizations, businesses, and local citizens.
 Commission staff will prepare applications for economic development, housing, public facility, and disaster recovery assistance grant awards at the request of local units of government.
 In addition, Commission staff will administer grant-in-aid awards and revolving loan fund programs.
 Commission staff will continue to serve as the Executive Director of the Kenosha County Housing Authority.

-The Commission staff will also continue to participate in the activities of the Regional Economic Partnership and the Milwaukee 7 economic development initiative, including the administration of the two State of Wisconsin technology zone programs in Southeastern Wisconsin.
-Finally, the series of community economic profiles will be made available through the Commission's website.
+The Commission staff will also continue to participate in the activities of the Regional Economic Partnership and the Milwaukee 7 economic development initiative.

-All work will be completed during 2009.
+All work will be completed during 2010.